top of page

 3. Talking Too Much or Not Enough

 You need to establish a balance between talking too much and talking too little.
 According to a former Google and Amazon leadership coach, Holly Lee, from an article by CNBC, “People are either overconfident and think that their resumes speak for themselves, that they only need to provide a vague, short answer, or don’t take the proper time to reflect on how, exactly, their work is benefitting a company’s bottom line — the who, what, when, where and why of it all".
 Employers understand that nerves are a part of the job interview process, but try to avoid talking about everything at once.
-Give clear, direct, and concise answers to questions while also highlighting and demonstrating your skills and experience without rambling.
-A good practice is to have a number of examples from your studies and previous work experience to draw upon.
+Give clear, concise answers to questions while highlighting your skills and experience without rambling.
+A good practice is to have several examples from your studies and previous work experience to draw upon.

 4. Criticising Previous Employers or Colleagues

 It is never a good idea to complain about your previous employer or colleagues.
-Speaking negatively about your previous or current job will most likely ruin your chances of success, because it gives employers the wrong impression about you.
+Speaking negatively about your previous or current job will most likely ruin your chances of success because it gives employers the wrong impression of you.
 It makes them question what you might say about them under similar circumstances.
-Instead of highlighting the mistakes of others, you should emphasize the positive steps you took in order to overcome them.
-This not only demonstrates your loyalty, but also shows how proactive you can be.
+Instead of highlighting others' mistakes, you should emphasize the positive steps you took to overcome them.
+This not only demonstrates your loyalty but also shows how proactive you can be.

 5. Failing to Ask Questions

-Near the end of the job interview, most employers will ask you if you have any questions for them.
-It is not a good idea to say no. This is your opportunity to get answers about the role and the company so don't waste it.
+Near the end of the job interview, most employers will ask you if you have any questions.
+It is not a good idea to say no. This is your opportunity to get answers about the role and the company, so don't waste it.
 Asking relevant questions shows that you are interested in the job.
-Some examples are asking about any current projects the company or your potential team are working on, any opportunities for growth, or where the company sees itself in five years' time.
+Some examples are asking about any current projects the company or your potential team is working on, any growth opportunities, or where the company sees itself in five years.
 Avoid asking about paid leave or things that were already covered during the interview.
 It's a good idea to have at least three to five questions written down on a notepad before your interview.

 Citations and Sources